sorae42/simply-dancer/README.md

 - Support for 2 players!
 - Easy drag and drop new dancer assets!

-This was a feature in my discontinued Simply Gensokyo theme
+This was a feature in my discontinued Simply Gensokyo theme, now splitted up for the purpose of integrating to other themes, with additional improvement as well!

 ## Requirement

 - Stepmania 5 (and its fork like ITGMania, OutFox)
 - Simply Love (and its fork)*

-*: Theme that looks like it's based on Simply Love but is not a fork or doesn't base on its codebase will likely not work.
+*: Theme that looks like it's based on Simply Love but is not a fork or doesn't base on its codebase will not work.

 ## Add new dancer
 To add a new dancer, create a Dancer folder at the theme root folder, then add your dancer assets into it.